Anita Guerreiro: Career

 In Parque Mayer, Guerreiro founded and ran a bar called Adega da Anita, which attracted many of the great fado singers.
 However, she closed it when her husband was posted to Angola, then a Portuguese colony, where they stayed for three years.
 After her return to Lisbon, she joined the cast at the Teatro Capitólio, performing in reviews.
 Her popularity led to composers wanting to write songs specifically for her, many of which became hits.
 These included possibly her most popular song, Cheira Bem, Cheira a Lisboa (Smells Good.
 Smells like Lisbon), which she first performed in the revue Peço a Palavra, at Teatro Variedades, Lisbon in 1969, when the audience demanded several encores.
 This and other songs led to her winning the Estevão Amarante Prize for Best Magazine (Revue) Artist in 1970.
-Around the same time she also won awards in Portugal's colonies, such as at the Luanda Song Festival.
+Around the same time, she also won awards in Portugal's colonies, such as at the Luanda Song Festival.

 She then left revue shows for a decade, but continued to sing and record fado in Europe, Canada, and the US, performing particularly for Portuguese emigrant communities.
 She returned to the Lisbon theatre in 1982 in a revue at the Teatro Variedades.
 Later she moved into television, where she was one of the leading performers in several Portuguese soap operas and other series.
 These included Primeiro Amor (1995), Roseira Brava (1996), Uma Casa em Fanicos, (1998), Os Batanetes (2004), and Sentimentos (2009).
 In between, she returned to the cinema in 1997, for a role in the film Morte Macaca, directed by Jeanne Waltz.

 Recognition

 In a tribute to Guerreiro's career, Movieplay released a CD in 1994, part of its O Melhor dos Melhores (Best of the Best) collection, with some of her biggest hits.
-She has been invited to be the "Godmother" of several Marchas Populares (popular marches) in Lisbon.
+She was invited to be the "Godmother" of several Marchas Populares (popular marches) in Lisbon.
 A tribute concert was held for her on 17 February 2004 at the Teatro São Luiz in Lisbon, to commemorate her 50 years as a fado singer.
 In November 2004, the City Council of Lisbon awarded her the Gold Municipal Medal of Merit.
 In 2005, Movieplay released an anthology of her work with 30 of her biggest hits.
 A television programme to celebrate her 82nd birthday included a message of greeting from the Portuguese president, Marcelo Rebelo de Sousa.

-Later life
+Later life and death

-In 2018 Guerreiro was still performing three times a week in a Lisbon fado restaurant.
+In 2018, Guerreiro was still performing three times a week in a Lisbon fado restaurant.
 As of the end of 2023, she was living in Lisbon at the Casa do Artista, a rest home for former artists.
+She died there on 7 December 2025, at the age of 89.